katmore/database-schema-versioning/README.md

 # Database Schema Versioning

-This goal of this project is to establish a specification to describe database revisions that lends itself to programmatic access, yet is easy for a human to examine.
+This goal of this project is to establish a specification to describe database schemas that lends itself to programmatic access, yet is reasonable for a human to examine and interact with.
+This will facilitate the ongoing automation of commands that perform changes to databases; typically known as "database revisions" or "database migrations".

 ## Latest Release
 ```json